Czirion/Zamia-bacterial-BGCs/README.md

 - AC1ME2SS42
 - AC1ME2SS43

-Use command 'get' to download files:
+Use command `get` to download files:
 ~~~
 for i in {36..43}
 do
 	get *S$i*
 done
 ~~~